mykola216/sht/wp-content/plugins/woo-order-export-lite/readme.txt

 * Menu uses capability "view_woocommerce_reports"

 = 1.3.0 - 2017-04-11 =
-* The plugin is compatible with Woocommerce 3.0
+* The plugin is compatible with WooCommerce 3.0
 * Display warning message if user interface fails to load
 * Update Select2.js to fix some user interface problems
-* Fixed fields "Order Tax" and "Subtotal" (uses Woocommerce functions to format it)
+* Fixed fields "Order Tax" and "Subtotal" (uses WooCommerce functions to format it)

 = 1.2.7 - 2017-03-17 =
 * Portuguese and French translations were added.
 Thanks to contributors!